Research

 African hubs, Chinese trade, and Global Circulation

 In 2023, I was awarded the Hallsworth Fellowship in Political Economy at the Global Development Institute of the University of Manchester, UK.
-The project (Jan 2024-Dec 2026) explores the internationalisation of Chinese private capital in West Africa to understand the impact these dynamics have on regional integration.
+This 3-year project explores the internationalisation of Chinese private capital in West Africa to understand the impact these dynamics have on regional integration.
 Specifically, the project focuses on the Chinese participation in African trade and the impact of increased presence of Chinese private capital (i.e. FDI) more broadly on West African economies and industrialisation.

 The data collection is taking place through a triangulation of methods, such as semi-structured interviews, geolocalisation and ethnographic observations in both Ghana and Togo.
 Participants range from government officials and bureaucrats to local market sellers and managers of Chinese companies operating in West Africa.